 - Never put your plastic curtain in the dryer — always air dry it.

 Tips to keep your shower curtain/liner cleaner longer

 While our experts suggest washing your curtain/liner about once a month, there are definitely some things you can do so that you can wait longer between washings.

 - Most bar soaps cause soap scum.
 Use body wash or a non-soap cleansing bar instead of bar soap.

-- Make it part of your daily routine to spray the shower curtain and liner with a mixture of half water, half white distilled vinegar.
+- Make it part of your daily routine to spray the shower curtain and liner with a mixture of half water, half distilled white vinegar.
 To tame the vinegar smell, add a few drops of lemon oil to the mix.
-No need to rinse.
-It will wash off the next time you shower.
+There's no need to rinse as it will wash off the next time you shower.

 - Once a week, spray the bottom of the curtain and liner with the vinegar/water mixture then scrub with a brush.
 This will remove any buildup you might have missed with daily spraying.

 The best products for cleaning your shower curtain/liner

 Add baking soda to your washing machine next time you clean your shower curtains and liners for an extra boost and top-notch cleaning power.

 Keep a mix of half distilled vinegar and half water in a spray bottle in your shower and give that liner a good spritzing every time you shower to keep mildew and mold at bay.